 An accompanist is only required for those students invited to audition for the concertmaster position.

 - What do I need to prepare?

 You will need to prepare a series of set orchestral excerpts relevant to your instrument.
 These are available online.

 Auditions typically last around 7–10 minutes.
 Two applicants are allocated to a 15-minute audition time block.

 - I am unable to make the listed audition date(s) during Orientation Week.
 Am I still able to audition?

 It may be possible to organise a late audition, depending on the instrument.
 Please contact the orchestra administrator to find out if an alternative audition time is possible.

 - When do rehearsals take place?

-- Rehearsals are project based, and commence 2 – 3 weeks prior to a concert.
-As a result of this, rehearsals are held in the evening and on weekends (this also means that rehearsals do not clash with scheduled classes).
-This simulates the orchestral rehearsal process in the industry, and produces a better performance outcome for all involved.
+Rehearsals are project-based and commence two to three weeks prior to a concert.
+As a result, rehearsals are held in the evening and on weekends (this also means that rehearsals do not clash with scheduled classes).
+This simulates the orchestral rehearsal process in the industry and produces a better performance outcome for all involved.

 - Where do rehearsals take place?